 There’s a huge array of strollers available so you are bound to be able to find one that will suit you, your family and your lifestyle.
 Strollers can be a pricey investment so it’s really worth doing your research to get the one that’s right for you.

-Under 6 months babies should lay as flat as possible, and really shouldn’t be in a car seat any longer than necessary.
+Babies under six months old should lay as flat as possible, and really shouldn’t be in a car seat any longer than necessary.
 Having a car seat that attaches to your stroller (also known as a travel system) can be super useful for those quick trips to the store.

 If you like to take longer walks around the neighborhood then consider a full lie-flat option, such as a stroller with separate bassinet option like the Uppababy Vista.